 • provides grants for crucial professional services, such as legal advice and accounting, often inaccessible to co-op and mutual startups, and for essential equipment purchases, such as safety gear or software, to ensure startups have the necessary resources to commence operations

-The first funding round recipients were announced in November 2022, followed by the second round in April 2023.
-Round 3 applications closed on Friday, 12 April 2024.
+The first funding round recipients, Bunyans, were announced in November 2022, the second in April 2023 and the third round of recipients on 1 July 2024.

 The Bunya Fund’s objectives